shiyis/nlpwshiyi/modules/6b-viterbi.md

 # To Continue Our Discussion on Modeling Random Processes

 In the previous section, we have talked about how a HMM network could be constructed to model spectral features (in acoustic modeling) and also to elicit POS (part-of-speech) tagging in sequence labeling.
 These are accomplished through the forward algorithm.
-And the find the optimal sequence in either scenarios, the backward algorithm or the viterbi algorithm is applied.
+And to find the optimal sequence in either scenarios, the backward algorithm or the viterbi algorithm is applied.

-Breaking down what the backward algorithm entails, below is a brief overview of the backward algorithm:
+Breaking down what the backward algorithm entails, below is a brief overview:

 1. **Backward Probabilities:**
    The backward algorithm computes a set of probabilities, often denoted as $\beta$ values.
 These probabilities represent the likelihood of observing the remaining part of the sequence, given that the system is in a particular state at a specific time.